How to Shop For Food In Portugal: What and Where to Find the Best Produce in Season

 Come mid-July and going through September, melons are excellent and Portugal has by far, the sweetest melons I’ve ever tasted, when they’re really ripe they almost taste like cotton candy.
 The melão, which is similar to your honeydew melon, comes in green, white, yellow and “green cantaloupe” varieties: the sweetest being the large football-shaped green and white ones.
 There’s also meloa, which is your orange cantaloupe variety, but less popular; and you have melancia, or watermelon, which is very sweet as well.
-The best way to find a ripe melon is looking for one that is rough and ridged on the outside and tends to have a pungent sweet aroma at the smell at the stem.
+The best way to find a ripe melon is to look for one that is rough and ridged on the outside and tends to have a pungent sweet aroma at the smell at the stem.
 If the outside is nice and smooth, it usually isn’t that ripe!
 And for an even tastier treat, pair slices of fresh melão with some presunto, the Portuguese version of jamon iberico, made from the famous Iberian black pigs raised in the region of Alentejo.

 Another great seasonal fruit that starts to appear in August and goes through September are fresh figs. First to ripen are the green Moscatel variety of figos, and they are as sweet as honey, but the best place to get them cheap and abundant are in the southern Algarve region, where they’re mainly sourced.
 In Lisbon, the black mission figs are ready towards the end of the month, a sinful experience.
 And shortly after the season, you can buy freshly dried figs at the supermarket until the end of the year.